 Winning the race here may be not-so-likely in my district; perhaps it’s unlikely that any progressive can win right away.
 So, your answer is: don’t try.
 Folks out here are hearing only the message they get on their one channel—or on hate radio.
 Do you really think they should continue to hear only that message?
 How is that working out for you?

 Maybe it’ll be a long battle of truth-waging, and a progressive won’t get elected here for many years.
 But speaking about these issues changes the conversation, and it will help in areas where progressives DO have a great chance, where they lost by just a few votes (MI, WI, PA, come to mind, but there are many races such as in GA where reaching out can make a difference, too).
 And I’m going to point out how much you’re helping your opponents when you write such

 Finish us off with poisons?!!
 Ye gods.

 “Holler from the Hollers.”
 That’s my campaign slogan.
 As you have so skillfully demonstrated, our voices aren’t really being heard.
 We’re just stereotypes.
 We’re all “hillbillies,” right?
 We end up at BEST with representatives like Democrat Joe Manchin—the number of scare quotes I wanted to add to the preceding phrase was truly ridiculous—who repeat extraction industry talking points, and the papers print those talking points more or less uncritically, so long as a bought off politician recites them.
-Then folks like you read them and think ALL Democrats here are like Manchin: that we want SPR repealed, believe there is a “War on Coal,” want Sessions as AG, and are happy for science-denier Pruitt to further dirty our water and imperil our lives.
+Then folks like you read them and think he’s telling the truth about ut.
+You think ALL Democrats here are like Manchin: that we want SPR repealed, believe there is a “War on Coal,” want Sessions as AG, and are happy for science-denier Pruitt to further dirty our water and imperil our lives.

 deluded blackguards folks like you, whose hope for progress in the country seems to rest on the indiscriminate demise of the people who live here.